deontelaborde/tetris-project/README.md

 ### **_Description_**

-## Who doesnt love the cassic arcade game Tetris?!
-We will play thegame that has been brought down from generations to generations.
+## Who doesn't love the classic arcade game Tetris?!
+We will play the game that has been brought down from generations to generations.

 ### **_Technologies Used_**